-The last effect we have to take into account is interaction length, $\gamma \beta c\tau_\mathrm{int}$, becoming longer than to the electron beta function, $\hat{\beta} = \epsilon_n/(\gamma \sigma_{\theta e}^2)$.
+Finally, we must take into account the effect of the interaction length, $\gamma \beta c\tau_\mathrm{int}$, becoming longer than the electron beta function, $\hat{\beta} = \epsilon_n/(\gamma \sigma_{\theta e}^2)$.
 In this regime the x-ray source size varies during the interaction and we can no longer use the electron beam size in the focus as the x-ray source size.
-Instead we have to use the effective x-ray source size, obtained by a laser intensity- weighted average of the electron beam size:
+Instead we have to use the effective x-ray source size, obtained by a laser intensity-weighted average of the electron beam size:

 Equation \eqref{eq:effective_sige} should be substituted in Eq.~\eqref{eq:Bx_dndwdW}.
 It is not required to apply the substitution in Eq.~\eqref{eq:Sigma2} since we will find that in the above mentioned regime, the electron beam becomes very small compared to the laser focus.